AnirudhChamarthi/writerbase/README.md

 ### Starting the Application
 1. Open your terminal/command prompt
 2. Navigate to the project directory
-3. Run: `dotnet run --project WritingApp`
+3. Run: `dotnet run --project writerbase`

 ### Creating a New Project
 1. Click "New Project" or press the corresponding button